jfree/orson-charts/README.md

 - support for PDF, SVG and PNG export of charts for reporting;
 - a clean and well-documented API with a high degree of chart configurability.

 Orson Charts is very easy to use, and includes comprehensive Javadocs.

-For a limited time, a license can be purchased for US$495 (jar file) or US$1495 (jar file plus source code).
-The license permits royalty-free redistribution.
+Licenses can be purchased from Object Refinery Limited.
+The license permits royalty-free redistribution of the Orson Charts runtime jar file.

 More Info
 ---------